 Golf Format Explained

-A round in match play will see two golfers competing head to head.
-Rather than trying to shoot the lowest round possible golfers are here trying to win (or not lose) more holes than their opponent.
+A round in match play golf will see two golfers competing head to head against each other and not against the rest of the field.
+Rather than trying to post the lowest score for the round golfers are here trying to win (or not lose) more holes than their opponent.

 How to Play Match Play